Chugai Group Human Rights Initiatives

 Response to the UK Modern Slavery Act

-In response to the Modern Slavery Act that was enacted in the UK in 2015, our UK subsidiary published a Modern Slavery & Human Trafficking Statement as follows.
+In response to the Modern Slavery Act that was enacted in the UK in 2015, our UK subsidiary published a Modern Slavery & Human Trafficking Statement in its company website.

 Engagement

-Further, for five years since 2018, we have participated in the Stakeholder Engagement Program hosted by the Caux Round Table (CRT) Japan, taking part in the establishment of the “Human Rights Issues by Sector” through dialogue and collaboration with multiple stakeholders.
-At the same time, we are reviewing human rights issues related to our own business activities and conducting the human rights due diligence.
+For seven years since 2018, we have participated in the Stakeholder Engagement Program hosted by the Caux Round Table (CRT) Japan, taking part in the establishment of the “Human Rights Issues by Sector” through dialogue and collaboration with multiple stakeholders.
+At the same time, we are reviewing human rights issues related to our own business activities, including activities of our supply chain and conducting human rights due diligence.

 • Like